Fez (hat): History

 The original centre of production appears to have been in Tunis.
-To meet escalating demand, skilled fez makers were induced to immigrate from Tunisia to Istanbul, where factories were established in the neighborhood of Eyüp.
+To meet escalating demand, skilled fez makers were induced to immigrate from Tunisia to Constantinople, where factories were established in the neighborhood of Eyüp.
 Styles soon multiplied, with nuances of shape, height, material, and hue competing in the market.
 The striking scarlet and merlot colors of the fez were initially achieved through an extract of cornel.
 However, the invention of low-cost synthetic dyes soon shifted production of the hat to the factories of Strakonice, Czech Republic (then in the Austrian Empire).